20+ Years in Lake County

 Analysis.

 The HoffmanLaw Office always is focused on the presumption of innocence.
 Building on this presumption, the HoffmanLaw Office performs a systematic and searching ANALYSIS of the facts alleged in your Lake County speeding ticket case.
-This intensive analysis exposes weakness in the prosecution's evidence and develops powerful defense arguments and strategies.
+This intensive analysis may expose weakness in the prosecution's evidence and develops powerful defense arguments and strategies.

 Preparation.